vuongxuongminh/laravel-async/README.md

     /**
      * An autoload script to boot composer autoload and laravel application.
-     * Default null meaning using an autoload of this extension.
+     * Default null meaning using an autoload of this package.
      */
     'autoload' => null,
 ];